Amanda Palmer: 2019–present: There Will Be No Intermission and podcast

 On March 8, 2019, Palmer released her third solo studio album and first in seven years, There Will Be No Intermission.
 The album was promoted by an extensive world tour that was filmed for her patrons on Patreon.

 In fall 2020, Palmer launched a podcast called The Art of Asking Everything.
 On October 31, 2020, Palmer and Viglione performed "Science Fiction/Double Feature" to open the Wisconsin Democrats Livestream fundraiser that reunited some original Rocky Horror Picture Show cast members to act out the show with additional stars and singers.

 Personal life

-Palmer lived for more than a decade in an independent artists cooperative named The Cloud Club in Boston, Massachusetts.
+For more than a decade, Palmer lived in an independent artists' cooperative named the Cloud Club in Boston, Massachusetts.

-Palmer is bisexual, telling afterellen.com in 2007: "I'm bisexual, but it's not the sort of thing I spent a lot of time thinking about," Palmer said.
-"I've slept with girls; I've slept with guys, so I guess that's what they call it!
-I'm not anti trying to use language to simplify our lives."
-Palmer has spoken out on feminist issues and about her open relationships, stating in one interview that "I've never been comfortable in a monogamous relationship in my life.
-I feel like I was built for open relationships just because of the way I function.
-It's not a reactive decision like, 'Hey I'm on the road, you're on the road, let's just find other people.'
-It was a fundamental building block of our relationship.
-We both like things this way."